solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

     pub accounts: &'b mut T,
     /// Remaining accounts given but not deserialized or validated.
-    /// Be very careful when using this directly. pub remaining_accounts: &'c [UncheckedAccount<'info>],
+    /// Be very careful when using this directly.
+    /// Add /// CHECK: <reason> when using UncheckedAccount to resolve errors during anchor build. pub remaining_accounts: &'c [UncheckedAccount<'info>],
     /// Bump seeds found during constraint validation.
 This is provided as a
     /// convenience so that handlers don't have to recalculate bump seeds or